PawpInc/neomodel/README.rst

 Install from pypi (recommended)::

     $ pip install neomodel ($ source dev # To install all things needed in a Python3 venv)

+ Neomodel has some optional dependencies (including Shapely), to install these use:

+    $ pip install neomodel['extras']

 To install from github::